Yandex Cloud

 dbname=<DB_name> \

-Example of command for connection to a replica
+Example command for connecting to a replica

 psql "host=c-<cluster_ID>.ro.mdb.yandexcloud.net \